Jarichi/Mysteries-of-Rankhra/Rubae.md

 ### As vampire
 Powerful, weak during the day, responsible for killing and torturing Frederic, wants to receive [artifact in temple].
-### as moon elf
-Trusted member of the research group, some sort of adversary, need to make her not suspicious

 #### Summary
 vampiric warlock that wants to get the artifact in the temple, and wants to use the party to get access to the temple and fulfilll her own agenda.